 - Targets should not be set individually.
 Rather top leaders should develop a performance strategy that persuades employees to work together, collaborate and achieve exceptional results.

 - Effective and open-ended communication is extremely crucial.
 It makes the employees feel valued and motivates them to deliver the best performance.
-Communication is vital as it defines the job at hand and expected results.
+Communication is vital as it defines the job at hand and the expected results.

 - Recognizing and rewarding talent is beneficial for any organization.
 It should, therefore, be incorporated within the performance management framework.